 Georgia Tech’s Graduate ChBE Program Rises in U.S. News & World Report’s Rankings

-Georgia Tech’s School of Chemical & Biomolecular Engineering (ChBE) has moved up two spots to 6th in U.S. News & World Report’s annual ranking of graduate programs nationwide.
+Georgia Tech’s School of Chemical & Biomolecular Engineering has moved up one spot to 8th in U.S. News & World Report’s annual ranking of graduate programs nationwide.

 “Considering that there are more than 150 chemical engineering schools in the country, it is an exceptional achievement to be ranked 8th,” says David Sholl, chair of the School of Chemical & Biomolecular Engineering.

 “We have worked hard to provide a top-notch education for graduate students as well as undergraduates, and we recruit the brightest graduate students to contribute to the groundbreaking research that is conducted here at Georgia Tech.
 This ranking reflects that commitment,” he adds.